The Combined Pill – Everything you need to know

 How do I use the combined pill?

 Most women can start the pill at any time in their menstrual cycle.
 If you start your pill within 5 days of starting your period you will be protected from pregnancy straight away (if you have a short cycle then speak to your doctor or nurse).
-At any other time in your cycle you will need to use condoms or avoid sex for 7 days before you are covered.
+At any other time in your cycle you will need to use condoms or avoid sex for 7 days before you are protected from pregnancy.
 Make sure you read the packet carefully and speak to a health professional if switching from another hormonal contraception method.
 There are special instructions for starting the pill if you’ve just had a baby, abortion or miscarriage.

 It’s important to take the pill around the same day every day – for example, first thing in the morning, or before you go to bed at night.
 It can often be helpful to associate it with something else in your routine, i.e when you have breakfast, or after you’ve brushed your teeth.
 You could also keep it somewhere that you look everyday, i.e makeup bag.
 But if you do have the memory of a fish, you could just set an alarm on your phone to ensure there’s absolutely no way you could forget to take your pill!